How to Install Free SSL with Let's Encrypt on Ubuntu

 sudo certbot renew --dry-run

-The dry run should complete without errors and confirm the reload hook runs.
+The dry run should complete without errors and indicate the reload hook executes.
 This step is critical.
-Without it, visitors continue to see the old certificate even after it renews, which causes certificate expiry warnings in browsers.
+Without it, visitors continue to see the old certificate after it renews, which causes browser warnings when the original certificate approaches expiry.

 Checking Certificate Status